Introduction

 1️⃣ Below the flower, draw two big leaves, one on each side.
 Chrysanthemum leaves are jagged and wide, kind of like little green clouds with bumpy edges.

 2️⃣ Draw the central vein and some smaller lines on each leaf if you want.
+Learn how to draw a chrysanthemum, ensuring you highlight its features!

 Step 6: Outline and Color